-With this information and the opportunities for human rights-based urban development, in 2018 the United Cities and Local Governments (UCLG), World Enabled, the German Federal Ministry of Economic Cooperation and Development BMZ, the UN Special Envoy of Accessibility and Disability, the UN Special Rapporteur on Disability, the Disability Inclusive and Accessible Urban Development (DIAUD) Network, and the General Assembly of Partners Constituent Group of Older Persons came together to launch the Global Compact on Inclusive and AccessibleCities.
+To respond to these opportunities, in 2018 the United Cities and Local Governments (UCLG), World Enabled, the German Federal Ministry of Economic Cooperation and Development BMZ, the UN Special Envoy of Accessibility and Disability, the UN Special Rapporteur on Disability, the Disability Inclusive and Accessible Urban Development (DIAUD) Network, and the General Assembly of Partners Constituent Group of Older Persons came together to launch the Global Compact on Inclusive and Accessible Cities.
 The founding signatory cities of the Global Compact are Amman, Chicago, Curitiba, Laayoune, New York and Sao Paulo.

-The Global Compact on Inclusive and Accessible Cities is a declaration that notices the need for urbanization that is quick to recover and changes physical, digital and social places and services so they can be used equitably by all persons.
-The Compact connects the main global agreements to accessibility, universal design, and inclusion within United Nations Convention on the Rights of Persons with Disabilities, the UN's Sustainable Development Goals, UN's New Urban Agenda, and the World Health Organizations's Age-friendly Cities and Communities Framework; defending the rights of 1 billion women, men, girls and boys with disabilities and the growing population around the world aged 60 or older that experience daily barriers to participate in society.
+The Global Compact on Inclusive and Accessible Cities is a declaration that defines an inclusive and accessible city as a place where everyone, regardless of their economic means, gender, ethnicity, disability, age, sexual identity, migration status or religion, is enabled and empowered to fully participate in the social, economic, cultural and political opportunities that cities have to offer.
+The Compact connects the main global agreements to accessibility, universal design, and inclusion within the UN's Convention on the Rights of Persons with Disabilities, Sustainable Development Goals, New Urban Agenda, and the World Health Organizations's Age-friendly Cities and Communities Framework; defending the rights of 1 billion women, men, girls and boys with disabilities and the growing population around the world aged 60 or older that experience daily barriers to participate in society.

-The Global Compact says that an inclusive and accessible city is a place where everyone, regardless of their economic means, gender, ethnicity, disability, age, sexual identity, migration status or religion, is enabled and empowered to fully participate in the social, economic, cultural and political opportunities that cities have to offer.
-To reach this goal signatories of the Compact committ to it's six principes: Non Discrimination, Participation, Accessibility, Inclusive Urban Policies and Programs, Capacity Building and Data for Development.
+To reach the goals of the Compact, signatories committ to promote its six principles: Non Discrimination, Participation, Accessibility, Inclusive

+Urban Policies and Programs, Capacity Building and Data for Development.
 At the heart of the Compact is the Cities for All Campaign.